Explorer-Ken/Lianjia-scraping/README.md

 The latest metro station data is collected from the official website [Guangzhou Metro](http://cs.gzmtr.com/ckfw/) in May 2020, which is relatively stable in a few months.

-The geocoding service used for getting the longitude and latitude data is [AMap Geocoding](https://lbs.amap.com/api/webservice/guide/api/georegeo) and [AMap POI](https://lbs.amap.com/api/webservice/guide/api/search) run by Alibaba.
+The geocoding service used for getting the longitude and latitude data is [AMap Geocoding](https://lbs.amap.com/api/webservice/guide/api/georegeo) and [AMap POI](https://lbs.amap.com/api/webservice/guide/api/search) run by Alibaba. **The API key for using the above services has not been provided.
+Please apply for one via [Application for the AMap API key](https://lbs.amap.com/api/webservice/guide/create-project/get-key)**

 #### Tips for the geocoding service
 *The longitudes and latitudes returned are based on the coordinates different than the usual WGS84 (or EPSG 4326) CRS (coordinate reference system).